Electrical safety in the rural industry

 Underground electrical cables

-In addition, under Chapter 6, Part 6.3, Division 3 of the Work Health and Safety Regulation 2011 (PDF, 2.53 MB), a person conducting a business or undertaking must take certain steps to find out if underground essential services (including electrical cables) are at or near where excavation work is to be done.
+In addition, under Chapter 6, Part 6.3, Division 3 of the Work Health and Safety Regulation 2011, a person conducting a business or undertaking must take certain steps to find out if underground essential services (including electrical cables) are at or near where excavation work is to be done.

 Before excavation work starts: